CONSTITUTION OF THE INTERNATIONAL PLASTIC MODELERS SOCIETY/USA

 - The Second Vice President shall preside in the absence of the President and the First Vice President.

-- The Secretary shall keep the minutes of all official meetings and will ensure that they are made available to the general membership.
+- The Secretary shall keep the minutes of all official meetings and will ensure that they are made available to the general Membership via the IPMS/USA website.

 - The Secretary shall assist the President at national meetings.